-If you’re using video as part of your marketing strategy, it’s impossible to ignore social media as an outlet you should be using to get your videos seen by as many people as possible.
+If you’re using video as part of your marketing strategy, it’s impossible to ignore social media.
+It’s as an outlet you should be using to get your videos seen by as many people as possible.
 However, it’s essential to post the right content to the right channels if you want your videos to reach your target audiences.
 Here we take a look at the different ways people interact with video content on the different social platforms.

 Why use social media to promote your videos?